-This form is to be completed three times-after both of your oral Consulting Reports, and when you submit your Research Project report.
+This form is to be completed twice-after both of your oral Consulting Reports.
 Both times, they should be emailed to your team-mates and submitted via BB Assignments to me.

 These will help me decide if there is any need to adjust individual grades up or down from the team grade.